StudyFrenchSpanish

 The number of users was 300 million before the spread of the 2020 pandemic.
 But because of COVID-19, the number has boosted Duolingo’s fortunes.
 With nowhere to go, many started using this addictive app.

-While Duolingo’s headquarter is in Pittsburgh, the United States, but operates worldwide.
+While Duolingo’s headquarters is in Pittsburgh, the United States, it operates worldwide.

 As you’d anticipate, Duolingo as a mobile application is available for Android and iOS operating systems.
 There is a browser version too.